Hands up if you start each spring wanting to have a clear out?

 A small space doesn’t have to be restricted to inside only.

 - Have a partially covered deck and veranda for outdoor eating/sitting.

 - How about a drop down shutter that becomes a seating deck? or a fully open-ended space with a bath overlooking the view.

 Try Before You Buy

-We would really recommend staying in a small space and experience a bespoke glamping cabin or treehouse structure, or discover what it’s like to be off-grid for a weekend.
+We would really recommend staying in a small space and experiencing a bespoke glamping cabin or treehouse structure, or discovering what it’s like to be off-grid for a weekend.
 We can help suggest which of our cabins you can stay in.